PigletSentiment/100-days-of-code-log/README.md

 ---

 ## 1. Ethereum Developer Course
+### Day 22: June 22, 2021
+**Today's Learning:**
+- Researched into a couple of Crypto Coins: XRP and Tether (i.e. stablecoin)
+  - Tether boasts that its coin is 100% backed by fiat currency which turned out to be a lie.
+A recent audit revealed that only 2.5% of the coin were covered with cash and roughly 65% was covered by commercial paper.
+Tether is owned by Bitfinex who was alledgedly participated in price manipulation.
+  - XRP advertises that it can settle global transfer of funds within seconds.
+It also boasts that it operates permissionless and distributed blockchain but that claim is misleading.
+In order to participate in the chain, one must "apply" and receive approval but apparently the participants are big financial corporations.
+Since it operates more like permissioned blockchain, it does not need miners and may not necessarily have enough visibility into the transactions.
+- Going forward, once a week, I will be dedicating my session for researching into the crypto coins.
+I need to know the differentiating features.

 ### Day 21: June 21, 2021
 **Today's Learning:**
 - Moved on with the rest of the lab and it seems like my previous coin deployment succeeded.
 I see them in my wallet